 We can’t wait to hear from you and support you in fundraising for your amazing hospice.
-Get started by giving our Community Fundraiser, Lauren, a call on 01604 973341 or emailing firstname.lastname@example.org
+Get started by giving our Community Fundraiser, Tommy, a call on 01604 973341 or emailing firstname.lastname@example.org

 This is where you will find out how you can support Cynthia Spencer Hospice and become part of the special group of fundraisers raising money to care for families across Northamptonshire living with the effects of a life limiting illness.

 Here we will work together to find out how you want to support the hospice.
 Whether you want to organise a fundraising event or you want to learn more about the hospice we are here to help and support you.

 You want to organise an event for us?
 Brilliant!
 For inspiration, here’s a few popular examples of what others have done to raise money for the Hospice